Let’s be honest, as an industry to choose a career in, the TEFL industry does have a train-wreck of a reputation.

 I’ve had the opportunity to choose my working environment, working hours and lifestyle.
 I’ve had the privilege of working with some of the most intelligent and driven people I’ve ever met, and I wouldn’t exchange those times for anything.

-So is TEFL as a Career a Good Choice?
+So is TEFL as a career a good choice?

 Yes, I believe it is.
 It requires more independence and forward planning than most industries, but yes.
 It’s worth it.